 It’s the most wonderful time of the year.
 For ghouls and goblins, that is.
 Or for kids who want to dress up like their favorite Harry Potter character or superhero and run around the neighborhood begging for free candy.
 It’s not a bad deal though, and there are 12 kid-friendly Halloween movies on Netflix to get you in the holiday spirit.
 The term "kid-friendly" might be a little subjective, but by that I mean Halloween movies that border on scary and won’t give your kid nightmares before the spookiest night of the year.

 Because you know there can be no Halloween without R.L.
-Stine involved, there are two movies, Mostly Ghostly and Mostly Ghostly One Night in Doom House, to pass the Goosebumps torch down to your kids.
-My five-year-old has already gone through all four seasons of the Goosebumps series on Netflix, so this is actually good news for our household and my sanity.
+Stine involved, there are two movies, Mostly Ghostly and Goosebumps 2: Haunted House, to help pass the torch down to your kids.
+My five-year-old has already gone through all four seasons of the Goosebumps series, which is also on Netflix, so this is actually good news for our household and my sanity.

-Whether it’s new to your little ones or new to you as well, there are some solid kid-friendly Halloween picks on Netflix.
+Whether it’s new to your little ones or new to you as well, there are some solid kid-friendly Halloween picks you and your family should check out this year.

 Coraline might be a little too scary for some kids, but it has just the right amount of creepiness and mystery to keep little ones’ attention the whole way through.
 It’s about a girl who finds a mysterious door that leads to a parallel world where she finds seemingly perfect versions of her family and home, but she soon sees the place for what it really is and she has to find her way back to her real home.
 This is another one we’ve watched five too many times in my home, but that just goes to show how much staying power it has.